apache/beam/website/www/site/content/en/documentation/sdks/yaml-udf.md

     unknown_output: 'other'
 ```

+Sometimes one wants to split a PCollection into multiple PCollections
-To send elements to multiple (or no) outputs, one could use an iterable column
+that aren't necessarily disjoint.
+To send elements to multiple (or no) outputs,
-and proceed the `Split` with an `Explode`.
+one could use an iterable column and precede the `Split` with an `Explode`.

 ```
 - type: Explode